knocklabs/docs/pages/client-integration/authenticating-users.md

 title: Authenticating users
 ---

-Authenticating ensures that your users can securely access the Knock API from the client applications that they are using, without you exposing your secret API key and allowing blanket access.
+Authentication ensures your users can securely access the Knock API from your client applications, without you exposing your secret API key and allowing blanket access.

-**Note: you only need to add the authentication here if you're integrating Knock on the client-side of your applications and leveraging feeds or preferences.**
+**Note:** This integration guide references examples from our [client-side JS SDK](https://github.com/knocklabs/knock-client-js).
+You only need to add the authentication outlined in this guide if you're integrating Knock on the client-side of your applications to use the Knock in-app feed or the Knock preferences model.

 ## API endpoints that require auth

-The following calls will require authentication to be used (when called from the client):
+The following calls require authentication (when called from the client):

 - Fetching a user's notification feed
 - Marking a message as read, seen, or archived

 ## Authentication (in development environments)

-In a Knock development environment you can freely use your public key to authenticate all users and do not need to implement any other security mechanisms.
+In a Knock development environment you can use your public key to authenticate all users.
+You do not need to implement any other security mechanisms.

 **Client SDK example**